spirpinias/bamCoverage/README.md

 - Any Chromosomes you wish to ignore during normalization.
 Default is chrX.
 - Choose a Normalization Technique from the list of choices.
 - Choose the version of genome your alignment file was generated from.
+- Determinate nucleosome position (if MNase-Seq)
+- Usage of Offset
+- Emphasis on reads on the Forward or Reverse Strand.
+- Region of the Genome to focus.
+- Blacklisted Regions (if any)
+- Exact scaling
+- Skip Non Covered Regions
+- Smooth length
+- Extend Reads
+- Ignore Duplicate Reads
+- Center Reads
+- Sam Field Include Flag
+- Sam Field Exclude Flag

 ## Source